Oleksandr Usyk: Usyk vs. Dubois II

-Next fight
+Vacating WBO title

 On 24 July 2025, the WBO officially re-ordered Usyk to make a mandatory defence against interim champion Joseph Parker.
 According to Dave Higgins, Parker's long-time manager, as of 1 August, there has not been any negotiations for a fight.
 On 14 August, Frank Warren stated that Usyk requested an extension because of an injury.
-On 7 September, the WBO provided Usyk with a 90-day extension, but determined that he must compete against the victor of the Parker vs. Fabio Wardley fight, which was announced the day before, next.
+On 7 September, the WBO provided Usyk with a 90-day extension, but determined that he must compete against the victor of the Parker vs. Fabio Wardley fight next, which was announced the day before.

 On 17 October, it was reported that Usyk had decided to extend his boxing career beyond 2026, after originally stating his plans to retire after one more fight.
 He ruled out fighting Moses Itauma in his next fight.
 He aims to retire at the age of 41, after which he plans on establishing a sports academy to train others.
-On 30 October, Frank Warren stated that discussions commenced for Usyk to defend his title against Fabio Wardley (20–0–1, 19 KOs).
+He later confirmed he wanted two or three more fights.
+On 30 October, Frank Warren stated that discussions had commenced for Usyk to defend his title against Fabio Wardley (20–0–1, 19 KOs).
 He mentioned that if an agreement cannot be reached, the fight will proceed to purse bids.
 On 17 November 2025, Usyk vacated the WBO title, which allowed Wardley to be elevated to full championship status.
 The WBO referred to Usyk's decision to relinquish the title as a "respectful pause" rather than a farewell, recognizing his accomplishments in boxing.
 President Gustavo Olivieri also acknowledged Usyk's contributions to the sport and his standing as a Super Champion.

+Unified heavyweight champion

+On 1 December, it was revealed that Usyk was considering a fight against former WBC heavyweight champion Deontay Wilder (44–4–1, 43 KOs) in 2026.
+Wilder's manager Shelly Finkel was open to negotiations if an offer was received.
+On 11 December, Wilder confirmed that negotiations had begun for a potential fight.
+The fight was loosely discussed in 2022, before Usyk became undisputed champion.
+According to Egis Klimas, the fight would likely take place during Spring on the West Coast.
+On choosing to fight Wilder, Klimas explained, “Wilder is one of the best names Oleksandr didn't face yet.
+He's still in good shape, and he's still a fighter, so he's interesting.
+And as well, it's the United States.”
+However, Wilder opted to fight Derek Chisora instead.